 You can make crushed ice by placing your ice cubes in a freezer back and beating with a rolling pin.
 Alternatively, if you need crushed ice for a crowd you can purchase it for just a few dollars at any Sonic location.

 No, simple syrup is used in cocktails because cold alcohol will prevent the sugar crystals from dissolving.
-Unless a recipe specifically calls for sugar or it is a blended drink, stick with the syrup.

-You can use a wooden spoon or the end of a french rolling pin.
+You can use a wooden spoon or the end of a French rolling pin.

-📖 Recipe
+📖 Recipe Card

 Strawberry Whiskey Smash